 Gretel thought all hope was lost as she sat at the large metal table slicing meat.
 She sobbed and sliced; she sliced and sobbed.
 Gretel filled three large buckets full with the fatty food for the old woman to cook in her large boiling pot.
 Poor Hansel sat anxiously thinking of a way to escape.
 He watched as Gretel threw the scraps and bones into a separate pile beside the buckets of sliced meat.

 Suddenly, Hansel was struck with a brilliant idea: he started to cough violently - in an attempt to attract Gretel's attention.

 "Oh, quit your hacking!
-You best not be sick if I am going to snack on you!" the witch shrieked.
+You best not be sick if I am going to snack on you!" the evil witch shrieked.
 All the commotion caused Gretel to look up in Hansel's direction.
-He motioned her to distract the witch.
-Seeing her poor brother's desperation, Gretel scoured her brain for a way to distract the evil old woman.
+He motioned her to distract the evil witch.
+Seeing her poor brother's desperation, Gretel scoured her brain for a way to distract the evil witch.

 After a moment of thought, Gretel cried and dropped her knife:

 "What do you think you're doing?
 Get back to work!" the evil, selfish witch shrieked once more.

 "I think I saw a...
 I think I saw a...
 A DRAGON outside!"
 Gretel cried, convincingly.
 Hansel held back laughter since Gretel’s claims were getting a little more and more ridiculous.

 "A DRAGON you say?" the evil witch questioned.